Yash-C1/text-video-ffmpeg/README.md

 How to run the application?
 ---
+1. If the libraries imported in functions.py are not installed on your device, install them simply using 'pip install library-name' in the terminal.
-Just run the command 'python manage.py runserver' in the terminal.
+2. Run the command 'python manage.py runserver' in the terminal.